Thousands Of Women Have No Idea A Telegram Network Is Sharing Fake Images Of Them Nude

 The bot has been advertised on VK, with Sensity finding activity on 380 pages on the site.

+“VK doesn’t tolerate such content or links on the platform and blocks communities that distribute them.
+Also, please note that such communities or links were not promoted using VK advertising tools,” a VK spokesperson told BuzzFeed News after this story was published. ”We will run an additional check and block inappropriate content and communities.”

-This tool, which BuzzFeed News is declining to name, allows people to produce deepfakes on cell phones, remotely generating the images before sending them back to the user.
+This tool, which BuzzFeed News is declining to name, allows people to produce deepfakes on cellphones, remotely generating the images before sending them back to the user.
 The bot, which only works on images of women, provides watermarked images at no cost, and images without watermarks for a fee of about $1.50.
 Customers can also earn money by referring others to the service.

 “That’s the phenomenon of this technology becoming a commodity,” Patrini said.
 “No technical skill required, no specialized hardware, no special infrastructure or accessibility to specific services that are hard to reach.”